jon94/ddpoc/1_agentandapm/eks/README.md

 - Feel free to use the eks-values.yaml file that is provided in the repo.
 - This configuration will turn on Infra, APM Collection, Log Collection, Network performance Monitoring, Universal Service Monitoring

 ### Things take note for values.yaml
 - Obtain API Key from https://app.datadoghq.com/organization-settings/api-keys
 - Obtain APP Key from https://app.datadoghq.com/organization-settings/application-keys
 - This will be used in the step below when creating datadog-secret
 - replace clusterName (e.g. poccluster)
+- replace <NAMEPSPACE1> and <NAMESPACE2> with the namespace that you want to instrument

 ### Creating Datadog API Key and APP Key as Kubernetes Secret
 ```